 CAL GRANT B

-Provides a first-year stipend for living expenses only (including supplies and books).
+These funds provide a first-year stipend for living expenses only (including books and supplies).
 In subsequent years, the grant also helps pay for tuition and fees.

 Cal Grants are pro-rated for half-time and three-quarter-time enrollment.
 Grant amounts vary, depending on your financial need and whether you have other awards designated to cover your tuition and fees.
-The maximum eligibility for a Cal Grant is four years (five years for architecture majors).
+The maximum eligibility for a Cal Grant is four years (five years for the Bachelor of Architecture major).
 Your eligibility for a Cal Grant will be determined each year based on your family income and assets.
 It is possible to lose your eligibility for a Cal Grant if your family income or assets increase in future years.
 Please visit the California Student Aid Commission website for more information on how to renew your Cal Grant.

-Funds may be used for tuition, fees, books, room, board or other educational expenses.
+Funds may be used for tuition, fees, books, housing, food, or other educational expenses.
 This grant is provided by the federal government.
-More information.
+Visit studentaid.gov for more information.

-Student must be pursuing his or her first bachelor’s degree and meet all annual application deadlines and eligibility requirements.
+Students must be pursuing their first bachelor’s degree and meet all annual application deadlines and eligibility requirements.
 Only full-time students may receive the full Pell Grant amount.
-The grant is prorated for three-quarter, half-time or less-than-half-time enrollment.
+The grant is prorated for three-quarter, half-time or less than half-time enrollment.
 The actual award amount is based on financial need.
 Students must reapply each year.

 USC administers more than a dozen prestigious scholarship programs, ranging in value from a few thousand dollars up to full tuition.
 Unlike loans, scholarships do not have to be repaid.
 They are awarded based on academic excellence, leadership, service, and talent.

 For more information about the various scholarship programs available, visit the Admission website.

 Many academic departments offer merit-based scholarships.
 Specific information about eligibility requirements and awarding procedures is available from the individual academic units.